 Currently, there are a few non-surgical injectable options for the treatment of hair loss.
-One option is platelet rich plasma (PRP) which entails drawing up a patient’s blood and isolating the platelet rich plasma component which is then re-injected into the patient’s scalp by a small needle.
-PRP is enriched for growth factors which can stimulate hair follicle growth.
+One option is platelet-rich plasma (PRP) which entails drawing up a patient’s blood and isolating the platelet-rich plasma component which is then re-injected into the patient’s scalp by a small needle.
+PRP is enriched for growth factors that can stimulate hair follicle growth.
 In many patients, PRP injection can help promote hair growth.
-It works best in patients who have thinning (or miniaturized hairs).
+It works best in patients who have thin (or miniaturized hairs).
 However, many sessions are needed.
-Another option that has shown some promise is microneedling, which involves using a skin roller with small needles to cause minor injuries in the skin.
+Another option that has shown some promise is microneedling, which involves using a skin roller with small needles to cause minor injuries to the skin.
 The growth factors released to heal these injuries have shown positive but variable results in the treatment of hair loss.
-We use pep and growth factors.
+Some doctors use growth factors.
 Again, several sessions are needed to see results.

 Enter Exosomes, minute extracellular vesicles that carry messenger RNA, micro RNA, and proteins, including growth factors.
 The use of exosomes for the treatment of hair loss is new and has shown very promisingly early results in individual patients.
 However, exosomes have not been investigated in formalized clinical trials yet, which are the gold standard for rigorous testing of new medical treatments.
 Exosomes are derived from the mesenchymal stem cells that are present in bone marrow of a human donor.
 Companies such as Kimera have developed technologies to harvest a large number of exosomes from mesenchymal stem cells from human donors.
 Although exosomes are considered an acellular material, the tissue donors are tracked and screened for HIV and Hepatitis B and C.